FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/go_sdk/contractExamples.md

 #### Deployment contract

 Create the cmd folder in the helloworld folder and create the main.go file in the cmd folder.
-The content of main.go is as follows.
+The content of main.go is as follows

 ```go
 package main